-If the Reinsurance Interval Fund holds the foregoing kinds of securities, it may be required to pay out as an income distribution each year an amount that is greater than the total amount of cash interest the Reinsurance Interval Fund actually received.
-Such distributions may be made from the cash assets of the Reinsurance Interval Fund or if necessary, by liquidation of portfolio securities (including when it is not advantageous to do so).
-The Reinsurance Interval Fund may realize gains or losses from such liquidations.
-In the event the Reinsurance Interval Fund realizes net capital gains from such transactions, the Fund, and therefore the Fund's shareholders may receive a larger capital gain distribution than they would in the absence of such transactions.
+If the Fund holds the foregoing kinds of securities, it may be required to pay out as an income distribution each year an amount that is greater than the total amount of cash interest the Fund actually received.
+Such distributions may be made from the cash assets of the Fund or by liquidation of portfolio securities, if necessary (including when it is not advantageous to do so).
+The Fund may realize gains or losses from such liquidations.
+In the event the Fund realizes net capital gains from such transactions, its shareholders may receive a larger capital gain distribution than they would in the absence of such transactions.